warrenmcallister/awstest3/task.md

 ]
 ```

-## Task
+## POST /solution?candidate=${candidateId}
-To complete the task you should `POST` a JSON array to the URL `/solution`.
-You should send an array of objects, that contain the users, and their respective interests in our products.
+To complete the task you should `POST` a JSON array to this URL.
+You should send an array of objects, that contain the users, and their respective interests in products.

-- A user is considered to be interested in a product, if he/she mentions either the products full `name` or it's `color` in any of his/her messages on our board.
+- A user is considered to be interested in a product, if he/she mentions either the products full `name` or it's `color` in any of his/her messages on the board.
 - You can assume that the users have no typos in the names/colors and they use the same case as in the product listing.
-- The list should be sorted by the users `id`
+- The array should be sorted by the users `id` and should not contain duplicates.
-- In case the user is interested in multiple `products`, his/her `products` array should be sorted by the `id` of the product.
+- In case the user is interested in multiple `products`, his/her `products` array should be sorted by product `id`.

-Example solution:
+- The array `products` should not contain duplicates.

+**Example solution** (using the input above):

 ```json
 [